Tencent/PatrickStar/README.md

 For more examples, please check [here](./examples).

+A quick-start benchmark script is [here](./examples/run_bert.sh).
+It involves some optimization techniques for patricksatr.
 For more optimization tricks using PatrickStar see [Optimization Options](./doc/optimization_options.md).
 ### Inside PatrickStar

 See [this doc](./INSIDE.md) for the idea behind PatrickStar.